 But there’s no denying that Microsoft will have its work cut out for them if they decide to create a Crackdown 4.
 It’s an uphill battle from here, but luckily for Xbox fans, I don’t think it’s impossible to get us to care about the series once more.

 One thing we here at Nerd Much?
 LOVE to do is speculate about the future of a video game franchise, especially when a next iteration is inevitable.
-In this case, with Crackdown 4, I don’t think that’s the case; if anything, I’d say it’s more probable, not inevitable.
+In this case, with Crackdown 4, I don’t think that’s the case; if anything, I’d say it’s more probable in the distant future, not inevitable.

 So, what could Microsoft do to get us to care about a Crackdown 4?